PeculiarVentures/asn1-schema/packages/android/README.md

 The `KeyDescription` class in this library represents the ASN.1 schema for the Android Keystore Key Description structure.
 However, in practice, there are cases where the `AuthorizationList` fields in the `softwareEnforced` and `teeEnforced` fields are not strictly ordered, which can lead to ASN.1 structure reading errors.

 Starting with version 300, the schema has been updated to use `keyMintVersion` instead of `keymasterVersion`, `keyMintSecurityLevel` instead of `keymasterSecurityLevel`, and `hardwareEnforced` instead of `teeEnforced`.
-To support this, we've added the `KeyMint300KeyDescription` and `KeyMintKeyDescription` (v400) classes.
+To support this, we've added the `KeyMintKeyDescription` class which works for both v300 and v400.

-To address the non-strict ordering issue, this library provides `NonStandardKeyDescription`, `NonStandardKeyMint300KeyDescription` and `NonStandardKeyMintKeyDescription` classes that can read such structures.
-However, when creating extensions, it is recommended to use `KeyDescription`, `KeyMint300KeyDescription` or `KeyMintKeyDescription`, as they guarantee the order of object fields according to the specification.
+To address the non-strict ordering issue, this library provides `NonStandardKeyDescription` and `NonStandardKeyMintKeyDescription` classes that can read such structures.
+However, when creating extensions, it is recommended to use `KeyDescription` or `KeyMintKeyDescription`, as they guarantee the order of object fields according to the specification.

 Here are simplified TypeScript examples: